 The IHS is charge is £470 for each year or part year over six months of the visa being applied for, plus £235 for part of a year that is less than six months.
+The Home Office has announced the charge will be increased in Autumn 2023 for new applications but the date has not been set.
 If a student (or a dependant) is making a visa application in the UK, they will be required to pay the health surcharge even if the period applied for is less than six months.
 There is full information on the IHS on the Home Office website.

 IHS reimbursement scheme for students from the European Union or Switzerland who have a European Health Insurance Card: if you do not work and do not intend to work in the UK and you have an EHIC issued by your country of nationality you might be eligible for a refund of the Immigration Health Surcharge paid as part of your Student Visa application.
 Before deciding whether to apply for a refund be careful to assess the effect this will have on your access to healthcare both if you are relying on EHIC cover or you later decide to work, as this could invalidate your EHIC.
 For further information read the UK Home Office's page, Immigration health surcharge for EU and Swiss students in the UK.

 6. Giving biometrics and visa processing times